-Moreover, there will be a lot of person to person interaction, our own private Facebook group and …. every tier is eligible to participate in our quarterly giveaway (that includes an Archer and Olive journal each time!)
+Moreover, there will be a lot of person-to-person interaction, our own private Facebook group, and …. every tier is eligible to participate in our quarterly giveaway (that sometimes might even include an Archer and Olive journal!)

 You can join for as little and $1 and all your contributions go towards me building more things to help you enjoy creative planning.

 I’m looking forward to seeing you in our Patreon family, or just as one of our Planning Mashers!